Monday, 11 August 2025

 People who stand between God and neighbour,

-interceding, serving, blessing.
+interceding, serving, and blessing.

 John’s vision is not escapist.